LetteraUnica/BriscolaBot/README.md

 If you wish to contribute or have ideas on how to extend this project feel free to open an issue, reach out on Discord (username "lettera") or by email at lorenzocav97@gmail.com

 ## Results 📊
 The agent wins against average human players 59% of the time.
-More impressive are the results against expert players, where BriscolaBot-v3 has won 52% of the games, with only one expert player Silvio, being able to beat it 12-11.
+More impressive are the results against expert players, where BriscolaBot-v3 has won 52% of the games, with only one expert player Silvio, being able to beat it with a score of 12-11.

 <img src="thesis/images/player-scores.svg" width="800">